graphql-python/graphene-pydantic/CONTRIBUTING.md

 In CI, we run tests using [nox](https://nox.thea.codes/en/stable/index.html), which runs the test multiple times using different package versions.
 Run `poetry run nox` to run the entire test suite.

+### Pre-commit, linting

+We use [pre-commit](https://pre-commit.com/) to manage git pre-commit hooks.
+This will fail linting locally so you can see errors before they run in CI.
+Run `pre-commit install` to install the hooks.

+To run them manually, run `pre-commit run --all-files`.

+To skip them when committing, run `git commit` with the `--no-verify` flag.